 Visit Bombardier Website: Click Here

-Another example of a Mono-wheel motorcycle is the RYNO Unicycle Electric Bike invented and produced by engineers Chris Hoffmann & Tony Ozrelic.
+Another example of a Mono-wheel motorcycle is the RYNO Unicycle Electric Bike invented and produced by engineers Chris Hoffmann & Tony Ozrelic of Portland Oregon.
 RYNO an acronym which stands for “Rip You a New One”, and is derived from a video game.

 The RYNO does not fall forward or backward, but is held upright by gyro and motion sensors.
 The rider’s legs are used to prevent the unicycle from tipping over sideways, as is the case with a two wheel motorcycle.
 Turning the RYNO is achieved by looking and leaning in the direction you want to go.